RasaHQ/tutorial-tf-pipeline/README.md

 # How to handle multiple intents per input using Rasa NLU Tensorflow pipeline

 In release 0.12, Rasa introduced a new Tensorflow-based pipeline for NLU models.
 This repository contains the code for a tutorial on how to use this pipeline to handle multiple intents per input.
 You can find a detailed walkthrough through the code here.
-The result of this tutorial is a very simple chatbot which can recommend the meetups to attend in Berlin.
+The result of this tutorial is a chatbot which can recommend the meetups to attend in Berlin.
 The example conversation is:

 ```text
 U: Hello